 Any student that is recorded absent from classes during a week of study will be followed up by their tutorial leader in their weekly tutorial.
 The student will be required to provide an explanation of their absence, and agree to modify behaviour as necessary to meet the College’s attendance expectations.
 The tutorial leader will make the appropriate comments on the student’s CollegeWorx record.

 Any student who consistently misses classes, and who fails to take the appropriate steps to bring their attendance into line with the College’s expectations, will be placed on a Behavioural Intervention program, as per the College’s Student Behaviour Policy.

 If the student does not comply with the requirements of this program, termination may result (ref: Termination of Enrolment Policy).
-For international students, this will include reporting to Department of Immigration and Border Protection (DIBP) via PRISMS by the Registrar.
+For international students studying in Australia, this will include reporting to Department of Immigration and Border Protection (DIBP) via PRISMS by the Registrar.
 Students will be notified in writing by the Registrar prior to this occurring.

 In addition, as part of their enrolment into College courses and training for ministry, students are required to fulfil the expectations of leadership in their local church.
 For students who attend Hillsong as their local church, this includes attendance at Heart and Soul Evening, and Hillsong Men or Sisterhood.

 As students are in training for church ministry and leadership, and since weekend services are a focal point of church life, attendance and ministry in weekend church services are a central part of the College curriculum.
 These form an integral part of the Leadership subjects at all levels.

 If you are new to Sydney or Phoenix, you are expected to make Hillsong Church your home church.
 For those who attend Hillsong Church whilst a student at College, there are three criteria you need to fulfil to meet your course requirements in this area.